OwaisSiddiqui/spacestagram-shopify/README.md

  - Add infinite scrolling and a loading state while we wait for NASA’s API to return data
  - Create shareable links for each image
- - Zoom in / zoom out photo on click
+ - Zoom in / zoom out image on click

 In addition, the HTML being served client side is accessible and semantic.